Anoopkn2003/AngularJSTenderfoot/README.md

 •	Listing family members – Name, City and Age
 •	Filter based on Name, City and Age
-•	Addition on new family member o	Addition using factory o	Addition without factory
+•	Addition on new family member
+•	Addition using factory
+•	Addition without factory
 •	Required field validation
 •	View navigation